xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

     - **Kube-scheduler**: Uses the API to schedule Pods on Nodes.
     - **Kubelet**: Reports Node and Pod statuses and receives instructions.
     - **Controller Manager**: Maintains the cluster’s desired state.
-    - **Admission Controller**: Kube API can use admision controller to enforces policies (e.g., quotas, validation) and modify resources.
+    - **Admission Controller**: Kube API can use admission controller to enforces policies (e.g., quotas, validation) and modify resources.
 	    - set quotas, set defaults, validate configurations, and perform other tasks.
 	    - useful to set namespace to not exceed a given threshold of memory
 	    - can accept or reject requests accordingly.